Age of Information in Random Access Channels

-The contributions of this paper are as follows.
-In presenting our results below, we assume large symmetric networks in which we have $M$ transmitters and each transmitter has arrival rate $\theta$. \begin{itemize} \item We derive general lower bounds on AoI for any transmission policy and show the asymptotic tightness of the bounds in two regimes of operation, namely when $\theta\leq \frac{1}{eM}$ and when $\theta=\frac{1}{o(M)}$. \item We prove that when the sum arrival rate $M\theta$ is below the infamous critical point $\frac{1}{e}$, the normalized age performance of a (stabilized) slotted ALOHA algorithm, properly defined later, is approximately $\frac{1}{M\theta}$ in the limit of large $M$ and is optimal.
-We further show numerically that this is close to the performance of centralized max-weight policies that schedule based on \emph{age-gain}, a notion defined formally in Section~\ref{sec: Centralized scheduling}. \item The maximum (sum) throughput that slotted ALOHA can support is provably $\frac{1}{e}$.
-Hence, as the sum arrival rate increases beyond this critical point, the age of slotted ALOHA and its unit-buffer-size variants such as \cite{S.K.Kaul-2017,A.Kosta-2019} increase.
-We propose two age-based thinning methods (adaptive and stationary thinning) in which transmitters selectively disregard packets in order to mimic an effective (sum) arrival rate equal to $\frac{1}{e}$.
+\begin{itemize} \item We first derive two general lower bounds on AoI for any transmission policy by considering two ideal cases: (i) there is always a fresh packet to be transmitted and hence delivered packets are assumed to experience minimum delay; (ii) all packets are delivered instantaneously upon their arrivals with minimum delay, but without experiencing collisions.
+The former lower bound turns out to be active as the arrival rate ($\theta$) approaches $1$, and the latter lower bound becomes active when $\theta$ is small, i.e., when the inter-arrival time is the dominant term of the inter-delivery time. \item We analyze the well-known slotted ALOHA algorithm.
+It is known that slotted ALOHA is stable when the sum arrival rate is below the infamous critical point $\frac{1}{e}$.
+But it becomes unstable when the sum arrival rate is larger than $\frac{1}{e}$.
+We prove that when the sum arrival rate is below $\frac{1}{e}$, the normalized age performance of a (stabilized) slotted ALOHA algorithm, properly defined later, is approximate $\frac{1}{M\theta}$ in the limit of large $M$ and is optimal.
+We further show numerically that the normalized age performance is close to that of centralized max-weight policies that schedule based on {\it age-gain} (which is formally defined in Section~\ref{sec: Centralized scheduling}) when the sum arrival rate is less than $\frac{1}{e}$.
+Simulation results show that as the sum arrival rate increases beyond this critical point, the normalized age of slotted ALOHA explodes. \item We then ask if we can reduce age as the sum arrival rate increases beyond the critical point $\frac{1}{e}$.
+This is an important question that sheds light on whether increasing the sampling rate is useful when communication is over a random access channel.
+We find an affirmative answer.
+We propose two age-based thinning algorithms, i.e., Algorithm~\ref{alg: Updated Threshold-slotted ALOHA} and Algorithm~\ref{alg: Limit Threshold-slotted ALOHA}.
+The core idea for both algorithms is that transmitters selectively disregard packets in order to mimic an effective (sum) arrival rate equal to $\frac{1}{e}$.